...

 Two main paths exist here, and both have genuine trade-offs worth understanding before you decide.

 Scheduled personal property endorsements add your listed bags directly to your existing homeowners or renters policy.
 You pay an increased premium on the same policy, coverage applies for the scheduled values, and your existing insurer handles any claims.
 The appeal is simplicity — one policy, one insurer, one renewal date.
+The trade-off: filing a luxury property claim through your homeowners policy may affect your claims history with that insurer, which could influence your renewal premium or eligibility going forward.

 Standalone valuable articles insurance is a completely separate policy dedicated to personal property.
 Specialty insurers serving high-net-worth clients — including names like Chubb, AIG Private Client Group, and PURE — may offer features that standard endorsements often don’t include.
 These can involve worldwide coverage with no per-occurrence deductible for certain claim types, claims handling by adjusters experienced in luxury goods valuation, and flexibility to add or remove items without renegotiating the full policy.